 Related videos:

-"If they had saved the thousands of liters of fuel used by the King of Sesame for the production of 150 liters of sesame oil, it would surely have been enough for the funeral home to have its own power plant.
+"If they had saved the thousands of liters of fuel consumed by the King of Sesame for the production of 150 liters of sesame oil, it would surely have been enough for the funeral home to have its own power plant.
 But these are the things that Liborio will never understand," he added in his message.

-According to their account, the delay was due to a shortage of transportation and fuel, a situation that continually impacts the operation of these essential services on the island.
+According to the report, the delay was due to a shortage of transportation and fuel, a situation that constantly impacts the operation of these essential services on the island.

-Frequently Asked Questions About the Crisis in Funeral Services in Cuba
+Frequently Asked Questions about the Crisis in Funeral Services in Cuba

 What are the current conditions of funeral homes in Cuba?